kristinemlarson/gnssrefl/docs/README_vwc.md

 Things we are planning to add:

-- override dates so that you can remove particular time periods for a site
+- override dates so that you can remove particular time periods for a site (snow)

 - help with identifying and removing snow contaminated data

 - more automated QC

-- more examples
+- soil texture values will be saved in the json

+- the json used by gnssir will be explicitly integrated with the soil moisture code

 Kristine M. Larson
 August 23, 2022